 Erma, Lucy and a Bunch of Bugs

-Erma got obstetric fistula in her first pregnancy.
+Erma got obstetric fistula with her first pregnancy.
 Unlike other women who suffered the same fate, Erma also ended up with a daughter.
 Though more than 95% of women with obstetric fistula lose their babies, Erma’s daughter Lucy lived.

 They started a termite business.
 Nope, not extermination.
 More like fast food.
 While making bracelets or clothes might seem nicer to people in the USA, Erma and Lucy are not dependent on foreign demand and they know termites.
-Apparently, there is enough cash in this biz to keep Lucy and Erma’s other babies (yep, she got remarried) in school.
+Apparently there is enough cash in this biz to keep Lucy and Erma’s other babies (yep, she got remarried) in school.

-You would never know that Erma had a fistula.
+You would never know that Erma had suffered from a fistula.
 Her success in business has all but erased that memory from her busy brain.
 She spent more time lobbying for new capital than lamenting her lost years.
 What an inspiration.